zhbbz/z1/README.md

 * 06/12 Mon: You can use multiple -m 'commit message' to form a multi-paragraph commit message
 * 06/14 Wed: use `git diff --check` to make sure there is no white space error introduced before stage `git log master..contrib` == `git log contrib --not master`, show commit in contrib but not in master
+* 06/17 Sat: Find diff from common ancester.
+If on branch contrib, do `git diff master...contrib` will show the work of contrib starting from where it branch off from master

 Running tab for learned key commands: